aaronbloomfield/ccc/hws/ethprivate/index.md

 >
 ```

 Your geth version number may be more recent.
 The modules are listed on the 7th line (admin, clique, debug, eth, miner, net, personal, rpc, txpool, and web3).
 In the console, type the start of the module, a period, and hit the Tab key -- it will show you all the possible completions.
 If you type in the name and it's a function, it will tell you that.
 And if you try to run the function with no parameters, and it needs parameters, it will tell you that as well.
 Lastly, it's a JavaScript console, so you can use any JavaScript programming, if you happen to know JavaScript.
 (You won't need to know much JavaScript for this course).
+If you do know Javascript, note that this is a much older version of Javascript, before any of the `async` functionality was added (if you don't know Javascript, you can ignore this sentence).

 ### Part 8: Blockchain Explorer

 We have a web-based blockchain explorer for our private Ethereum blockchain.
 The link to that is on the Collab landing page.
 Browse that site, and play around with the search functionality.
 Directions for how to use it are on the main page.
-Note that the site updates every 5 minutes, so if you make a transaction, it will not be immediately visible there -- the time of the last update is listed on the main page (the bottom bullet under 'Statistics').
+Note that the site updates every minute, so if you make a transaction, it will not be immediately visible there -- the time of the last update is listed on the main page (the bottom bullet under 'Statistics').

 Find the web page that contains the transaction (not the block!) where you send me the 1 (fake) ETH; you will need to submit this URL.